-A request for waiver of signed consent, also known as a waiver of documentation of consent, means that the investigator will obtain subject consent but will not have subjects sign a consent form.
-This waiver can be requested either for the full study or for part of the study.
-This option should be chosen in the following circumstances (these are the most common):
+A request for waiver of signed consent, also known as a waiver of documentation of consent, means that the study team will obtain informed consent from participants but is not required to have them sign a consent form.
+IRBs may grant waivers of signed consent under the following circumstances:

 |4.2 If your study enrolls minors, are you requesting a waiver of signed assent and parental permission?||If the study activities for which the waiver of signed consent is requested apply to minor subjects, this question should be answered "yes."
 If the study does not enroll minors, "not applicable" should be selected.|

 |4.3 Under which of the following criteria does this research qualify for waiver of signed consent?||The study team must select one of the option provided.|